OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

  -->

 * Notes on Optimal Transport Theory and Its Applications in Economics and Finance: Entropic Regularization Problems and Computational Methods <br>

- and supervised by [Johel Beltrán](https://emap.fgv.br/en/professors/johel-victorino-beltran-ramirez)  <br>
+ With Carlos Cosentino and supervised by [Johel Beltrán](https://emap.fgv.br/en/professors/johel-victorino-beltran-ramirez)  <br>
   <details>
     <summary>
         Summary |